Gregori J. Martin: Career

 Martin has also appeared as an actor, performing in various television and film roles including an appearance as a police officer on ABC's General Hospital, as a terrorist on PAX-TV in The Heroes of Flight 93, in the supporting role of "Jack" in the indie feature motion picture comedy Amber Sunrise, and multiple supporting and cameo roles in his films.
 Lights Out, a screenplay of Martin's, is in production by the independent film company Mystery Inc. Entertainment.

 Martin is currently serving as a Co-Executive Producer on the 2025 feature animation "Saurus City" starring Emma Roberts, Ron Pearlman, Dennis Quaid, Tim Meadows and more, some of Martin's additional credits include, the director, writer and producer of the upcoming film noir feature motion picture The Raven, a re-imagining of Edgar Allan Poe's The Raven and Annabel Lee, starring Tony Todd in one of his final performances, and as part of the producing team on the upcoming psychological war drama "The Plastic Men" a feature motion picture, inspired by true events of a Vietnam war veteran who struggles through PTSD and experiences a chance encounter with a tragic love.
-Narrated by renowned actor, William Fichtner.
-In addition to these films, Martin is also a producer on one of Tubi's most successful independent action films, Breakout starring an all-star cast of well-recognized faces.
-As an Associate Head-Writer, he recently helped launch the highly anticipated CBS Daytime Drama, in association with Procter & Gamble and the NAACP, "Beyond The Gates" premiering February 24, 2025 on CBS and Paramount+.
+Narrated by actor William Fichtner.
+In addition to these films, Martin is also a producer on an independent action film on Tubi, Breakout starring an ensemble cast.
+As an Associate Head-Writer, he recently helped launch the CBS Daytime Drama, in association with Procter & Gamble and the NAACP, "Beyond The Gates" premiering February 24, 2025 on CBS and Paramount+.

 In 2023 and 2024 Gregori J. Martin's The Bay made Daytime Emmy history becoming the first independent series ever to be nominated for Outstanding Daytime Drama Series.
 Martin has written, produced, and directed over 100 episodes of the series and is currently in development on their tenth season.